 In the years of 2014-2016, a Northwest Arkansas coalition was started.
 An invitation was sent out to community members, government officials, law enforcement and nonprofit agencies.
-For those two years, the coalition met once a month to discuss the issue of human trafficking, how a community should respond, how to make a community aware of trafficking and how to collaborate in an effort to meet the needs of victims of human trafficking.
-By the end of 2016, it was evident that a nonprofit focused solely on raising awareness of human trafficking and assisting survivors was needed and Hub of HOPE was born and became a 501c3 in January of 2017.
+For those two years, the coalition met once a month to discuss the issue of human trafficking, how a community should respond, and how to collaborate in an effort to meet the victims' needs.
+By the end of 2016, it was evident that a nonprofit focused solely on raising awareness of human trafficking and assisting survivors was needed.
+Hub of HOPE was born and became a 501c3 in January of 2017.

 In 2020, Hub of HOPE hired its first two staff members adding a third in 2021.
 Developing a strategic plan in 2020, Hub of HOPE Board of Directors and staff began a focus on Volunteerism, Outreach and Awareness, and Health and Growth.
 In 2022, Hub of HOPE has had the opportunity to continue its mission and is expanding its physical location to include a Day Center to meet with clients for group sessions, therapeutic art experiences, cooking classes, and a place to rest and do laundry.

 Hub of HOPE currently has four staff positions, Executive Director, Program Manager, Program Advocate, and Business Coordinator.
 The desired staff positions to meet the growth at Hub of HOPE could include adding a Director of Victim Services, a Director of Education & Awareness, a Program Coach/Therapist, Administrative Assistant, and a Development Director.

 Hub of HOPE also recognizes the great need for safer residential programs for victims of trafficking to heal and gain skills from the trauma of their lived experiences.
 The development of a 2 year residential program remains a goal for the future of Hub of HOPE.